DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - prevents conflicts of interest. ✏️
 - **Goguen-Meseguer Model**:
     - An integrity model ✏️
-    - it is based on predetermining the set or domain (i.e., a list) of objects that a subject can access.
+    - it is based on 🔥predetermining the set or domain (i.e., a list) of objects that a subject can access.
     - Foundation of noninterference conceptual theories
     - **Noninterference** is the concept of limiting the actions of a subject at a higher security level so that they do not affect the system state or the actions of a subject at a lower security level.
 - **Sutherland Model**:
-    - Focuses on preventing interference in support of integrity
+    - Focuses on preventing 🔥interference in support of integrity
     - Focus is on Integrity ✏️
 - **Graham-Denning Model**
     - Focused on the secure creation and deletion of both subjects and objects
     - 8 primary protection rules or actions
-        - 1-4:securely create/delete a subject/object
+        - ✏️1-4:securely create/delete a subject/object
-        - 5-8:securely provide the read/grant/delete/transfer access right
+        - ✏️5-8:securely provide the read/grant/delete/transfer access right
 - **Harrison-Ruzzo-Ullman Model**:
     - Focuses on the assignment of object access rights to subjects as well as the integrity/resilience of those assigned rights
-    - HRU is an extension of Graham-Denning model
+    - HRU is an 🔥extension of Graham-Denning model
 - **Star Model**:
     - Not an official model, but name refers to using asterisks (stars) to dictate whether a person at a specific level of confidentiality is allowed to write data to a lower level of confidentiality
     - Also determines whether a person can read or write to a higher or lower level of confidentiality